RicoJia/ricojia.github.io/_posts/2022/2022-03-28-deep-learning-transformer-3-multi-headed-self-attention.markdown

 - I'm omitting the lenght masking part in the illustration.
 In reality we add it to focus on the generally relavant segment of the input sentence.

-The reason why multi-headed attention works so well is: **each input word will evolve into embeddings (i.e., key and value).
+The reason why multi-headed attention works so well is:

+- **Each input word will evolve into embeddings (i.e., key and value).
 Then the embeddings are divided into heads, where each head could represent a different meaning of the word.
-So, attention weights are given to different meanings of each individual word, based on the sub-vectors of other words.** Finally, the overall weighed-attention sub-vectors are calculated, concatenated together, transformed into an overall embedding.
+So, attention weights are given to different meanings of each individual word, based on the sub-vectors of other words.**
+- Finally, the overall weighed-attention sub-vectors are calculated, concatenated together, transformed into an overall embedding.

 One might notice that the linear transformations and the final attention pooling action (just the dot-product part) share the same weights across heads.
 This keeps the model small, yet still appears to be effective in real life.